 Here are more helpful tips to make your bisque firing easier and prevent any injuries:

-- Remove any flammable object on the lid of the kiln or nearby.
+- Remove any flammable objects around the lid of the kiln or nearby.

 - Ensure the ventilation and all other aspects of the kiln are working properly.